-We saw the practice had an equality and diversity policy and staff had received equality and diversity training within the last 12 months.
+We saw that the practice had an equality and diversity policy and staff had received equality and diversity training.
 Staff told us that patients were offered treatment on the basis of clinical need and they did not discriminate when offering their services.
 The practice had access to a translation service for patients with English as a second language and who might require assistance.